cardano-scaling/website/monthly/2025-02-monthly.md

 ### Multiple versions in Hydra explorer

-Starting from 0.19.1 (a backport) we now list all known versions of Hydra on the explorer.
+Starting from version 0.19.1 (a backport), we now list all known versions of Hydra on the explorer. the explorer.

 ![Multiple versions in Hydra](./img/2025-02-hydra-roadmap.png)